bookfever.com

 5. PLAIN or THIN FORMAT (1970-1971)

 #16 was the only title first issued in this format.
-The last hardcover trade editions in the US; each cover has a head and shoulders picture of Trixie in the lower lefthand corner, art has been updated, and Trixie appears as a somewhat older teenager - thinner format than the earlier hardcover editions.
+Each cover has a head and shoulders picture of Trixie in the lower left-hand corner, art has been updated, and Trixie appears as a somewhat older teenager – thinner format than the earlier hardcover editions.
 The type is somewhat smaller and the lines are more closely spaced than in the earlier editions (perhaps also done to appeal to slightly older readers.)
-A semi-glossy finish to the covers, but the binding is similiar to that used in the cellophane editions, and very prone to cracking, breaking or tearing.
+A semi-glossy finish to the covers, but the binding is similar to that used in the cellophane editions, and very prone to cracking, breaking or tearing.

-This format is described on the back covers as “available now with a brand new look.”
-The endpapers have a head and shoulders picture of Trixie on the left hand side, smaller ones of Honey and the other B.W.G.s (Bob-Whites of the Glen, the name of the club they formed) are on the right hand side - in various colors (green, orange, etc.) on a white background.
+On some copies, the format is described on the back covers as “available now with a brand new look.” (other copies just have a very brief excerpt from the story.)
+Two endpaper designs.
+The earlier titles have a a head and shoulders picture of Trixie on the left hand side, and a slightly smaller one of Honey off-center on the right.
+The other endpaper design has the same picture of Trixie on the left , but Honey is now centered on the right and the other B.W.G.s (Bob-Whites of the Glen, the name of the club they formed) are in each corner surrounding the drawing of Honey.
+In various colors (green, orange, etc.) on a white background.
 No illustrations in the text.

 Publisher: Whitman, starting in 1970